Skip to main content

 1. From the menu, click [Inbox], [Followers], or [Post Reactions].

-2. Click [Filter] in the top right corner of the screen.
+2. Click [Filter] in the upper right corner of the screen.

 4. Click [Add Filter].